Senzing/docker-compose-db2-demo/README.md

 ### Db2 Client

-To install Db2 client into `/opt/senzing, visit
-[HOWTO - Install Db2 Client](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/install-db2-client.md).
+If you do not already have the Db2 client installed into `/opt/senzing`, visit [HOWTO - Install Db2 Client](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/install-db2-client.md).

 ## Using docker-compose